gregnordin/notes_to_self/python/jupyter_notebook_notes.md

     - Open an existing notebook
         - In Edit menu select Edit Notebook Metadata
         - In "kernelspec" change "name" to "python3folium" and "display_name" to "Python 3 folium"
         - Shutdown kernel and re-start.
-Do `import os` and `sys.path` to confirm that new env is in the path
+Do `import sys` and `sys.path` to confirm that new env is in the path

 ## How to check which kernel is being used in a jupyter notebook